 Rodents from Germany

-The smoky brown cockroach is larger than most cockroaches at 1.5 inches in length, is solid dark brown in color, and has a hard, black exterior.
-Their wings are also longer than their bodies, and they are typical fliers.
-Smoky brown cockroaches prefer to hide in moist and damp environments.
-They are nocturnal creatures attracted to light.
+The smokey brown cockroach is 1.5 inches long, solid dark brown in color, and has a hard, black exterior, making it larger than typical cockroaches.
+They are typical fliers, and their wings are longer than their bodies.
+Smoky brown cockroaches like to hide in damp, moist places.
+They are nocturnal, light-loving creatures.